“Borough Market”, two words we’ll utter instantly, without fail, when asked for tips on a London visit.

 There’s also a special ‘Market Specials’ menu featuring the best Borough affords and an Express Menu offers you two and three courses for well under £30pp.

-Direct from Belgium and tucked into one of the market’s corners is Le Pain Quotidien, an all-day restaurants specialising in light bites and pastries from early morning ’til late evening.
+Direct from Belgium and tucked into one of the market’s corners is Le Pain Quotidien, an all-day restaurant specialising in light bites and pastries from early morning ’til late evening.

 Set in a former stables and all exposed brick walls and glass roof, we recommend stopping by for Petit Déjeuner, a tartine lunch or a shared baker’s basket of fresh pastries and breads washed down with a tea or coffee served in their iconic ‘hand warmer’ bowls.